eapowertools/qs-admin-playbook/docs/asset_management/data_connections/analyze_data_connections.md

 ## Who is using what data connections?

-**While “User A” might own “Data Connection A”, “User B” might also have read access to that data connection.
+**While "User A" might own "Data Connection A", "User B" might also have read access to that data connection.
 This can of course be visualized through the audit capability of the QMC, however this application will physically reveal who is executing any reloads of those data connections, giving greater visibility and allowing a deeper level of auditing and governance.**

 ### How-to
 {:.no_toc}